Skip to main content

 3. Select WMI as the Probe Type.
 Enter the Start IP, End IP, Admin Username and Password.

-Note: If the Username/Password is incorrect or you use credentials if a user who is not an Admin, WMI devices will show as 'Unknown Device'.
+Note: If the Username/Password is incorrect or you use credentials of a user who is not an Admin, WMI devices will show as 'Unknown Device'.

 4. Click Save, then click on Retrieve Information.

-There will now be a list WMI Devices;
+There will now be a list of WMI Devices;

 To deploy the Naverisk Agent onto the discovered WMI Devices, click on the 'Install Agent on Devices' button.